 Your freedom to access or practice Reiki is being threatened with regulation.
 The threat is coming from the private sector, organizations which stand to benefit by controlling from whom you can receive treatment, from whom you can learn Reiki, how you practice professionally, and what you teach.
 That control can be gained by manipulating state governments that write licensing laws, ostensibly to protect the public from harm.
-The National Institutes of Health states clearly that there is no evidence that Reiki practice is harmful to the public
+The National Institutes of Health states clearly that there is no evidence that Reiki practice is harmful to the public.
+In other words, the U.S. government has declared Reiki practice to be safe.

 Do I have your attention?
 Are you ready to protect Reiki?